bertt/SharpGeoApi/README.md

 In VSCode press run/debug and browser opens at https://localhost:5001/

+## Configuration

+For service configuration a yaml file is used, by default sample_config.yml.

 ## Content negotiation

 Default response content-type is application/json.
 Mediatype text/html is supported in querystring using the f=html parameter or in the request header (accept: text/html).

+For constructing the HTML pages the Razor View Engine is used.

 ## Sample api requests: